dCache/dcache/docs/TheBook/src/main/markdown/config-PoolManager.md

 Note that a pool-node will register itself with the `PoolManager:` The pool will be created within the PSU and added to the pool group `default`, if that exists.
 This is why the dCache system will automatically use any new pool-nodes in the standard configuration: All pools are in `default` and can therefore handle any request.

+### Dynamic Pool Groups

+In some situations it desired that pools dynamically added into groups based on a specific label.
+Such pool groups have to be created with option `-dynamic` as:

+    psu create pgroup -dynamic -tags=key=value

+The Pool Manager uses tags defined by `pool.tags` property.

+> **NOTE**
+>
+> Pools can't be manually added into dynamic groups with `psu addto pgroup` admin command.

 ### Storage Classes

 The storage class is a string of the form `StoreName:StorageGroup@type-of-storage-system`, where `type-of-storage-system` denotes the type of storage system in use, and `StoreName`:`StorageGroup` is a string describing the storage class in a syntax which depends on the storage system.
 In general use `type-of-storage-system=osm`.